lis-epfl/robogen/README.md

 penetrate the light source and the simulator will fail.
 The fitness is computed as the sum of the distances between the center of mass of the robot and the light source over all the simulation time.

+## Making the simulation more stable

+If you have stability problems when simulating your robot you might try to modify the ERP and CFM parameters, described [here](http://ode-wiki.org/wiki/index.php?title=Manual:_All&printable=yes#Joint_error_and_the_Error_Reduction_Parameter_.28ERP.29) to modify the way ODE internally solves constraints and forces.

+Mikaz-fr reported some success modifying ERP and CFM (remember to change both of them in FileViewer.cpp and Server.cpp, and of course recompile the simulator code) to the following values.
+However, the choice of values is strictly dependent on the structure being simulated, so try to play around with them.

+    dWorldSetERP(odeWorld, 0.8);        // Error correction parameter
+    dWorldSetCFM(odeWorld, 0.5*10e-3);      // Constraint force mixing